Carina-P/ms3-best-books/README.md

 - The administrator of the page who manages book categories: **Administrator**.

 **Site owners need**
-- That it is easy for user to buy book: priority 1.
+- That it is easy for a user to buy a book: priority 1.

 **Viewers and Reviewers** needs:
 - Easy and intuitive way to browse books: priority 1.
-- Easy find more information about a book: priority 2.
+- Easy to find more information about a book: priority 2.
 - Buy book/s: priority 2.
-- See what other users think about book: priority 2.
+- See what other users think about a book: priority 2.

 **Reviewers** needs:
-- Easy search for a book and add book that is not present on site: priority 2.
+- Easy to search for a book and a add book that is not present on site: priority 2.
-- Easy grade and give review of book: priority 2.
+- Easy to grade and give a review of a book: priority 2.
 - Update and remove "own books" (books that user has added) :  priority 3.
 - Update and remove "own reviews" (reviews that user has added): priority 3.

 **Administrators** needs:
 - Authority to manage categories: priority 3.

-### Scoope Plane
+### Scope Plane
 #### User stories
 (this is not in priority order)
 - US_001: As a user I want to search for books in the database.

 ![implementation of US_001](wireframes/search_for_book.jpg)
-- US_002: As a user I want to see detailed information about a book.
+- US_002: As a user, I want to see detailed information about a book.

 ![implementation of US_002](wireframes/book_details.jpg)
-- US_003: As a user I want to buy a book.
+- US_003: As a user, I woulc like to buy a book.
-It is possible to buy book from four places on the site (this is priority no 1 for site owner):
+It is possible to buy books from four places on the site (this is priority no 1 for site owner):

 ![implementation of US_003](wireframes/buy_in_book_details.jpg)